-29 June 1882, Two large diamonds, weighing 120 carats and 78 carats, found in the Elma Mining Company claims in the De Beers mine.
+29 June 1882, A 120 carat diamond and a 78 carat diamond found in the Elma Mining Company claims in the De Beers mine.

 The Elma Mining Company, one of myriad such in the four open pits when the various amalgamations began in the late 1870s and early 1880s, was situated in the De Beers mine, Thomas Shiels being the majority shareholder in the “Elma” company when it was absorbed into the De Beers Mining Company in 1886.
 Charles Ansell was a partner in this company.